exokitxr/exokit/docs/introduction/index.md

 ## Overview

-This project **enables developers to build XR experiences using the same code that runs on the web**.
-Exokit engine is written on top of Node and emulates a web browser, providing native hooks for WebGL, WebXR, WebAudio, and other APIs used in immersive experiences.
+Exokit is an **engine that runs XR experiences made with regular web code**.
+It emulates a web browser on top of Node.js, providing native hooks for WebGL, WebXR, WebAudio, and other standard APIs for immersive experiences.
+It works with web pages and your favorite frameworks like A-Frame.

 :eyeglasses: **Exokit targets the following platforms**:
 * Desktop VR (Steam compatible)